Clutter-Development/Clutter/README.md

 The preffered method for running this bot is Docker. <!-- currently broken -->

-Before running, don't forget to modify the `config.example.json5` file in the `clutter` directory [(see below)](#configuration).
+Before running these commands, don't forget to modify the `config.example.json5` file in the `clutter` directory [(see below)](#configuration).

 ## Installation Commands

 ### Docker Installation

+> This installation requires [Docker](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/) to be installed on your machine.

 ```bash
 git clone https://github.com/Clutter-Development/Clutter  # Clone the repository.